alexgenaud/Poetic-License/README.md

 ### 2005 (version 0) "our best, to debug and test"

-Pros: The poetic rhythm is light and springy.
-Pros: Refers to 'work' early (not necessarily Software only)
+ - Pro: Refers to 'work' early and not software
-Cons: Over-promises "best, debug and test", implies usability and fitness.
+ - Con: "best, debug and test" may imply merchantability and fitness

 Original post: http://genaud.net/2005/10/poetic-license/